West Marine

 West Marine is an American company based in Fort Lauderdale, Florida, which operates a chain of boating supply and fishing retail stores.
 The company has 247 retail stores in North America.
 West Marine also runs Blue Future a non profit organization.
 West Marine's flagship store is in Fort Lauderdale.
 Opened on November 11, 2011, the store is the company's largest at over 50,000 square feet.

+On May 17, 2026, West Marine filed for voluntary Chapter 11 bankruptcy protection after entering into a restructuring support agreement that would allow the company to delever its capital structure while continuing operations, boosting liquidity and maximizing values.

+On June 16, 2026, West Marine announced the closure of 59 stores nationwide.
+According to the company, these affected locations were deemed underperforming.
+In July 2026, the company announced 32 additional store closures, bringing the total number of closing stores to 91, or nearly half of their store fleet.